Skip to content

 Why is OCM critical to Business Process Management?

-The pace of change is accelerating, and process innovation is one of the best ways for organizations to keep pace.
+The pace of change is increasing, and process innovation is crucial for organizations to keep up.

 The best way to achieve this innovation is through Business Process Management and Digital Transformation.
 Learn more about the connection between BPM and Digital Transformation.

-Research has shown that as high as 75% of these transformation initiatives will fail, and resistance to change is cited as a significant reason.
+Research has shown that as high as 75% of these transformation initiatives will fail, and resistance to change is a significant reason.

 Robust Organizational Change Management techniques can help mitigate the risk of failure.